AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 >title="Errors"
 >abstract="Total number of errors cumulated during deliveries and automatic bounce processing.
 The associated rate is the ratio with the number of messages to be delivered."

+The **Errors** indicator shows the following KPIs, for each channel:

 * Percentage of the number of errors compared to the total number of messages to be delivered.

 * Total number of errors cumulated during deliveries and automatic rebound processing.